How to organize a resume? What resume sections are compulsory? Writing a resume can seem daunting. But don't worry; it's easier than you think.

 A video resume is especially helpful when applying for positions in creative industries like marketing, media, or design.
 It can also give you an edge over other applicants when competition is fierce with a large pool of candidates for the same position.

 According to a resume study by TheLadders, the top half of your resume is the most critical section, as recruiters tend to focus on this area during their initial review.
-Ensure that the most relevant and impactful information is placed in this section.
+Ensure that the most relevant and impactful information is placed in this resume section.

 What Goes on a Resume: Conclusion